alfille/missiondb/README.md

 Database for medical mission work.
 Intentionally simple.
 Multiuser but phone/laptop based and robust in disconnected environments.

 ## Inspiration
-Dr. Geniyadi Fazalov, a pediatric anesthesiologist at Massachusetts General Hospital and vetran of over 60 medical missions to the Ukraine, Columbia and found keeping track of patients, procedures and results was increasingly difficult.
+Dr. Geniyadi Fazalov, a pediatric anesthesiologist at Massachusetts General Hospital and veteran of over 60 medical missions to the Ukraine, Columbia and found keeping track of patients, procedures and results was increasingly difficult.
 A spreadsheet was not adaquate -- poor phone interface, poor support for images, poorly multiuser and problematic security.
 Hence this project was born.

 ## Scope
 ### In scope